Author: Annika Russo

 “Ballet’s classic hairstyle has come to define the dancer herself: ‘bun-head’ is dancers’ own affectionate term for ballerinas and ballet students” -Eliza Gaynor-Minden

-- Your hair should be safe to you and other dancers.
-A whipping braid or launching bobby pins are dangerous-crazy, but true.
+- Your hair should be safe for you and other dancers.
+A whipping braid or launching bobby pins are dangerous – crazy but true.

 - Give it a test shake.
 Always test your updo by shaking your head “no” a couple of times to see if your bun moves.
 If it does, take some pins out and try to secure it a little tighter.

 Classic High Bun:

 - Start by smoothing your hair back with the brush from your jawline to the crown of your head and securing it with an elastic band.